 This lake was formed after the 1875 eruption and covers an area of twelve square kilometres (about five square miles).
 It is frozen the majority of the year, and if unseasonably liquid, a worrying sign of a potential eruption.

 Askja sits in what is called the ‘rain shadow’ of the great Vatnajökull glacier.
 This means that the area is remarkably dry, with only 450 mm of rain annually, about half of what falls in Reykjavík.
 It is also particularly cold, due to its elevation and proximity to the glacier.

 These conditions mean that there is little to no vegetation surrounding Askja, and as such, it was a perfect place for Apollo astronauts to acclimatise to the environment of the moon.
 While other places around the country, such as the Reykjanes Peninsula were also used, this particular environment was considered the most accurate reflection of a lunar landscape.

-The Apollo scientists were far from the only ones to come to Askja, with it attracting meteorologists, geologists and volcanologists for decades.
+The Apollo scientists were far from the only ones to come to Askja, with it attracting meteorologists, geologists, and volcanologists for decades.
 In fact, before the astronauts came, Askja had already claimed the lives of two people studying it.

-In 1907, two scientists from Germany, Walter von Knebel and Max Rudloff, were studying the volcano, and took a boat journey out onto the surface of Öskjuvatn.
+In 1907, two scientists from Germany, Walter von Knebel and Max Rudloff, were studying the volcano and took a boat journey out onto the surface of Öskjuvatn.
 They would never return, nor would any sign of them be seen again, in spite of the hard work of von Knebel fiance, Ina von Grumbkow.

 What happened to them has been an enduring mystery, a probable answer to which was finally found in 2014.

-A study taken in this year in the caldera revealed what effects a landslide can have on the lake.
+A study taken that year in the caldera revealed what effects a landslide can have on the lake.
 When displaced earth struck its surface, it caused a wave 30 metres (98 feet) tall.
 Any small boat in its path would have been completely shattered, and it is little wonder why no sign of them has ever been found.